appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/set-up-automatic-processing.md

 Before you begin, make sure you have:

 * A self-hosted instance of Appsmith.
 Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for instructions.
 * Basic knowledge of creating workflows in Appsmith.
-See [Create Workflow Tutorial](/workflows/tutorials/create-workflow#create-workflow) for guidance.
+For more information, see the [Create Workflow Tutorial](/workflows/tutorials/create-workflow#create-workflow).
 * Basic understanding of writing queries in workflows.
 Check out [Write Query to Send Email](/workflows/tutorials/create-workflow#write-query-to-send-email) for details.

 ## Steps to Configure Automated Processing: